Home

 Ponds offers Clean Sweep Cleansing & Makeup-Removing Towelettes.

-This product comes in the form of a moist wipe that contains natural ingredients like green tea ginseng, cucumber extract, aloe, cornflower and chamomile.
+product comes in the form of a moist wipe that contains natural ingredients like green tea ginseng, cucumber extract, aloe, cornflower and chamomile.
 This product requires no rinsing, just wipe your face with the cloth and throw it in the trash when you’re finished.

 Generally, any cleanser will do double duty as a face-makeup remover.
 However, the eyes are usually a different story for a couple of reasons: The skin around the eye is especially sensitive and some products may irritate the eyeball itself.
 Not many products are marketed solely as face-makeup removers, but many say they are exclusively for taking off eye makeup.